Are you looking for the best things to do in Arenal, Costa Rica? Don’t worry I’ve got you covered

 Butterflies are magical creatures.
 There is something about them, that just makes you happy.
 So why not come face to face with hundreds of beautiful butterflies at the Butterfly Conservatory.

 This conservatory is dedicated to the preservation, growth, and study of the rainforest with a special focus on butterflies and other tropical species that live in the Arenal region.

 Here you’ll find the largest exhibition of butterflies in Costa Rica and will be provided with an abundance of interesting information on this delicate species.

 It’s a great place for people of all ages.
 Besides butterflies, some of its features include six domed habitats, an insect museum, and many trails.
 You could easily spend a couple of hours viewing everything.

 The Butterfly Conservatory is a nonprofit organization and is maintained solely by its entrance fee.

-Without a doubt, Arenal is best known for its famous andesitic stratovolcano.
-The Arenal Volcano has a height of approximately 5,437 feet, is conically shaped, and sits on fertile lowlands making for a beautiful scenic landscape.
+Without a doubt, Arenal is best known for its famous andesitic stratovolcano that has a height of approximately 5,437 feet, is conically shaped, and sits on fertile lowlands making for a beautiful scenic landscape.

 Up until 2010, it had been Costa Rica’s most active volcano for 43 years but has since entered a resting phase.
 This means you are now less likely to see lava, but it is still a spectacular sight.

-Prepare to have your breath taken away upon first sight of the spectacular Arenal Volcano, as it truly resembles a scene out of Jurassic Park.
+Prepare to have your breath taken away upon first sight of the spectacular sights in Arenal Volcano National Park, as it truly resembles a scene out of Jurassic Park.

 While you can’t climb to the top of the volcano, there are many trails to explore, along with other activities to take part in at the Arenal Volcano National Park like horseback riding.